What is a Mutual Fund?

 Step 2 – Create a Plan

-Here you will be prompted to create a plan for investing in the mutual funds.
+You will be prompted to create a plan to invest in mutual funds here.

-Provide investment amount and number of years to create a plan.
+Provide the investment amount and number of years needed to create a plan.
 The hypothetical example shows a SIP of Rs.
-8000 and 10 years as the stay invested period.
+8000 and 10 years as the stay-invested period.

 Click on “Create a plan” to proceed.